pzeidman/BayespRF/README.md

 spm_prf_review(prf_file, 3439);
 ```
 Here we ask it to review only the voxel we have estimated (3439).
-If we don't give this praameter, and if the pRF file contains multiple voxel, then spm_prf_review will attempt to build a parameteric map of the voxels across the brain.
+If we don't give this parameter, and if the pRF file contains multiple voxels, then spm_prf_review will attempt to build a parameteric map of the voxels across the brain.

 ## Code structure